 CYCLING PERFORMANCE TIPS

-A reasonable approach is to focus on building strength (not bulk) in the winter and then backing off to just maintain it during the peak riding season.
-Strength from the weight room will help with on the bike performance, but 3 sets of leg presses at 400 pounds is different from the riding demands of roughly 30,000 pedal strokes during a century.
-When you're riding, resistance is in the range of 10-40 pounds per pedal revolution.
-So for the riding season you need to convert that weight-room strength to cycling-specific power with intervals, training time trials, and hill work.
+One approach to minimizing this risk is to focus on building strength in the winter and then backing off to a maintenance program during the peak riding season.
+When you're riding, resistance at the pedals is in the range of 10-40 pounds per pedal revolution.
+So maintenance will focus on cycling-specific power with intervals, training time trials, and hill work.

 2. Muscle strength in the quads and legs can mean the difference between walking and riding up a short (10 to 15 pedal stroke) hill.

 3. A strong upper body gives additional protection for those falls that are part of the sport.

 4. Muscle strength and endurance will help to prevent the fatigue of constant jarring that are part of a long descent.

 The first is the "keep it simple" approach that can be done at home and on the bike.
 The other is the more "traditional" approach at the gym using using free weights or weight machines.
 Following are examples of the two: